 2. Link Centrelink to your myGov account

-You’ll need to link Centrelink to your myGov account.
+Sign into myGov and select View and link services, then select Centrelink to link it to your myGov account.
 How you do this will depend on if you’ve claimed a payment from us before.

 If you’ve claimed a payment before